Jan Gehl, Keynote Speaker - Thursday, May 23

 The C40 Cities Approach and How Behavioral Research Can Support it

-David Miller, Robert Gifford, Irina Feygina, and Lynda Scheekloth
+David Miller, Robert Gifford, Irina Feygina, Lynda Scheekloth, and Ricardo Garcia Mira

 Global climate change is one of the critical issues facing the world today and one that demands a powerful and coordinated response.
 In this EDRA50 session, David Miller, North American Director of the C40, will present a series of initiatives that cities can and must undertake to address this critical problem and less its impacts.
 A panel of experts will then discuss how understanding human environmental behavior, through theory and evidence in environmental psychology and environmental design research, can support these proposed actions and help make them more effective.